mmmurray/jest-component-snapshot/README.md

 }
 ```

 This config is optional - the `globalSetup` and `globalTeardown` functions ensure that the same instance of Puppeteer is shared between tests to improve performance.
-If you not set these options then a new instance of Puppeteer will be launched for each test.
+If you do not set these options then a new instance of Puppeteer will be launched for each test.

 If you cannot configure `setupFilesAfterEnv` (such as in [create-react-app](https://github.com/facebook/create-react-app)), you can manually extend Jest in your test files using: